microsoft/dstoolkit-text2sql-and-imageprocessing/text_2_sql/README.md

 This method simply returns a pre-made system prompt that contains optimised and working instructions for the LLM.
 This system prompt for the plugin is added to the main prompt file at runtime.

 The **target_engine** is passed to the prompt, along with **engine_specific_rules** to ensure that the SQL queries generated work on the target engine.

+If the query cache is enabled, the prompt is adjusted to instruct the LLM to look at the cached data first, before calling `get_entity_schema()`.

 #### get_entity_schema()